 - How will the gate operator be physically installed?Some operators are designed to be pad mounted others post mounted.
 Kits are available to post mount a pad mount operator and pad mount a post mount operator.

-- How will the gate operate in the event of a power failure?All Linear operators have a manual release device standard, some models offer built-in battery backup.
+- How will the gate operate in the event of a power failure?All Nice/Linear operators have a manual release device standard, some models offer built-in battery backup.
 (Some local codes require the use of battery backup.)

 - How will the gate be opened for vehicle entry?They can be opened via access control accessories.
 Consider the requirements for residents and guests as well as emergency vehicles.